-5. Conversion Rates by Channel
+5. Conversion Rates By Channel

 Whether it’s organic, paid, social media, or other avenues, this information tells us where the bulk of our customers are and/or where the marketing efforts are producing the most buzz.

 Conversion rates can be a better indicator of success and let you know where the best opportunities lie.

 What you learn from this is simple: Invest more in PPC.
 If you can increase PPC traffic to match organic, you’ve just doubled your ROI.

-6. Conversion Rates by Device
+6. Conversion Rates By Device

 8. Blog Click-Through Rates